 If you see an unknown dog yawning when you approach them, do not touch them.
 Leave their personal space and let them be!

-32. Why is my dog vomiting/having diarrhoea?
+32. Why is my dog vomiting/having diarrhea?

 If these begin after 10 pm, look for Vetic 24/7 emergency vet clinic near you.
-Take them in for examination, tests and treatment ASAP.
+Take them in for examination, tests, and treatment ASAP.
 These are signs that you should never ignore.

 33. Can I give chocolate to my dog?